Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Tier-1: Collaborative Computation Between RV and SV in the Vehicle Tier

+\emph{Proof:} We first derive the optimal solution for $\left\{f^{V}_{m}|m=1,\ldots,m_s^n-1 \right\}$.
+Since each subtask must be computed, we have $f_m^V > 0$.
+Based on (13c), $\mu_m=0$.
+When the computing resource constraint (11) is inactive (i.e., $f^{V}_{m}<F_V$), $\nu_m = 0$ from (13d).
+According to KKT condition (13f), the unconstrained optimal solution is derived as

+Given that $\lambda$, $w_n$, and $\kappa_n$ are unique for each RV–SV pair, all the subtasks $m \in \{1,\ldots,m_s^n-1\}$ follow the same expression.
+When constraint (11) is active, then $f^{V}_{m} = F_V$.
+Due to the convexity of the objective function and linear boundary of the feasible set, the optimal computing resource allocation is the projection of the unconstrained stationary point (17) onto the feasible interval $[0, F_V]$.
+Following the similar method, the solution for $\left\{f^{V}_{m}|m=m_s^n,\ldots,M^n \right\}$ can also be derived.
+Thus, the unified optimal solution in (16) is obtained.

-By this point, we express the optimal transmission delay and computing resource allocation policy as the functions of $\lambda$.
-Then the condition that the $\lambda^*$ satisfies and the method for obtaining it are given as follows.
-In the objective function of $\mathcal{P}_{1-1}$, the first term is monotonically decreasing with $\tau_{n,h}$ when $\tau_{n,h}>0$ (this can be easily proved by second-order derivative) and the rest two terms are monotonically increasing with $f^n_m$ and $f^h_m$, respectively.
-Based on (9), $\tau_{n,h}^*$ is monotonically decreasing with $\lambda$, while (13) indicating that ${f^V_{m}}^*$ are monotonically nondecreasing with $\lambda$.
+By this point, we express the optimal V2V transmission delay and computing resource allocation policy as the functions of $\lambda$.
+Then we analyze and describe the method for deriving the optimal value of $\lambda$.
+In the objective function of $\mathcal{P}_1$, the first term is monotonically decreasing with $\tau_{n,s}$ when $\tau_{n,s}>0$ (this can be easily proved by second-order derivative) and the rest two terms are monotonically increasing with $f_m^n$ and $f_m^s$, respectively.
+Based on (12), $\tau_{n,s}^*$ is monotonically decreasing with $\lambda$, while (16) indicating that ${f_m^V}^*$ is monotonically non-decreasing with $\lambda$.
 Therefore, the objective function is monotonically increasing with $\lambda$.
-To minimize the function value, $\lambda$ should be as small as possible.

-As for the constraint (5b), the function in the left-hand side is monotonically decreasing with $\lambda$.
-Thus, we only need to find the $\lambda$ that activates the inequality (5b).
-Due to the monotonicity, this value can be found using the bisection searching method. $ \blacksquare$
+To minimize the objective value, $\lambda$ should be as small as possible.
+As for the constraint (8b), the function in the left hand side is monotonically decreasing with $\lambda$.
+Thus, we only need to find the $\lambda$ that just activates the inequality (8b).
+Due to the monotonicity, this value can be easily found using the bisection searching method.
+This completes the proof. $ \blacksquare$